Statement

 Extensive travels to South East Asia, a keen interest in the ancient Chinese teachings of Feng Shui, as well as in Taoism and Zen Buddhism, further influenced her style and use of color.
 Her motifs, colors and compositions started to carefully align with these teachings and philosophies.

 An introduction to the fine art of Hitsuzendo (Japanese Zen Calligraphy) with the zen monk Dokko-An Kokugyo Kuwahara, was another stepping stone for Myrttinen to begin exploring the highly meditative and challenging art of ink painting.
-Inspired by the ink works of Japanese artist Joshio Ikezaki, Myrttinen began to develop her own style, moving from oil and acrylic landscapes to increasingly minimalistic ink works depicting imaginary landscapes bringing together her Nordic roots with her current Alpine life.
+Inspired by the ink works of Japanese artist Joshio Ikezaki, Myrttinen began to develop her own style, moving from oil and acrylic landscapes to increasingly minimalistic ink works depicting imaginary landscapes joining elements from the North and the Alps, where she now lives.

 In the past few years, she has also challenged herself in embracing new media and techniques.
-Again going back to her roots, she has experimented with weaving with paper, as well as with the ancient art of mosaicing, knot making and interlacing.
+Going back to her roots, she has experimented with paper weaving, as well as with the ancient art of mosaicing, knot making and interlacing.
 By combining these traditional forms of handicraft, Myrttinen has not only created her own interdisciplinary form of expression, but also showcased how seemingly opposing materials such as paper, glass and yarn can form ways of interconnecting.

 When not painting or experimenting with interdisciplinary projects, Myrttinen enjoys working on her book series “The Adventures of Feliz”.
 It is her first series that she is both writing and illustrating.